ramaureirac/thinkpad-e14-linux/thinkpad-e14-gen2/README.md

 ### Current State

-In this secction I'll show a detailed overview about Linux compatibility for Lenovo Thinkpad E14 (fist-gen).
+In this secction I'll show a detailed overview about Linux compatibility for Lenovo Thinkpad E14 (second-gen).
 As I said before, there are some tweaks you must do  on your system in order to get a fully functional Linux Workstation.
 Please note I've made this table with Linux 5.4 LTS.
 The current version (5.9) doesn't require extra tweaks except for BIOS downgrade.

 | Device                            | Status                              | Additional notes                                                                |
 |-----------------------------------|-------------------------------------|---------------------------------------------------------------------------------|